Dealing with heat stress: Free downloadable guides, plans, and tools

 Although Ontario legislation does not specifically cover the hazard, the Ministry of Labour and its inspectors rely on the all-important “General Duty Clause” of the Occupational Health and Safety Act, which states under section 25(2)(h) that, “an employer shall take every precaution reasonable in the circumstances for the protection of a worker.”

 Many tools and information resources are available – see below – in addition to sector-specific consultation, auditing and training by your Workplace Safety North (WSN) consultant-trainer.
 WSN freely offers related safety meeting talks with presentation material, hazard alert posters, research articles, links to legislation and other sources of information.
 You’re encouraged to print, post, and share material to encourage discussion and communication in your workplace.

-About Dan Suess: Dan Suess is a health and safety consultant-trainer at Workplace Safety North and has more than 30 years’ experience in the industrial, construction, and petrochemical sectors.
-Dan serves firms in the Greater Toronto Area, and is a member of the Canadian Society of Safety Engineering. email@example.com
+About Dan Suess: Dan Suess was a health and safety consultant-trainer at Workplace Safety North with more than 30 years’ experience in the industrial, construction, and petrochemical sectors.
+Dan served firms in the Greater Toronto Area, and is a member of the Canadian Society of Safety Engineering.